Chapter Twelve: The Chase

 Daniel looked down.

 "Captain Elixon is an important member of the National Guards.
-I never met him, but the guys in our camp often spoke of him- his intelligence, his perseverance, and his loyalty.
+I never met him, but the guys in our camp often spoke of him- his intelligence, his perseverance, and his loyalty to our cause.
 It seems he is almost as important as the Prime Minister himself.
 They wouldn't kill him so easily."

 "For information," whispered Anna.
 "They want him not for the man he is, but for the things he knows."